ManonPaineau/image_analysis_P.viticola/README.md

 	         ImageJ > Plugins > Macro > run > Macro_P.viticola_Sporulation_step3
-		 select the inputDir : the folder with all your images select the outputDir : the folder with the individual discs images select the particlesDor (automaticaly created) : the folder where your results will be saved: the binary images
+		 select the inputDir : the folder with all your images select the outputDir : the folder with the individual discs images select the particlesDir (automaticaly created) : the folder where your results will be saved: the binary images

 Many imageJ windows will be automaticaly open.
 Don't close any but disposed them on your screen at your convenience: the ones you need to be visible: